‘Dream come true’: Rock Hill’s Northwestern Trojans welcome new head football coach

 “It’s been surreal,” he said.
 “I never thought I would get to coach at Northwestern.
 Just being an assistant coach here was a dream come true.”

 Wofford has most recently served as offensive coordinator for the Lions at Daniel High School in Central, S.C.
-His resume includes 20 years of coaching experience, including at Wando High School, Pickens High School, Carolina High School and Northwestern.
+His resume includes 20 years of coaching experience, including at Wando High School in Charleston County School District, Pickens High School in Pickens County School District, Carolina High School in Greenville County School District and Northwestern.

 Wofford was also an assistant principal at Wando High School, one of the largest in the state, and has served as a physical education teacher at elementary and high schools, according to the Rock Hill school district.
 Wofford was named the 2009 S.C.
 Strength Coach of the Year.